Product related deaths

 Mid and West Wales Fire and Rescue Serv… Welsh Government

-Concerns summary Welsh housing legislation requiring only two hard-wired smoke alarms in rented properties is insufficient, as alarms failed to activate in a contained bedroom fire, posing a risk to life.
+Concerns summary (AI summary) Welsh housing legislation requiring only two hard-wired smoke alarms in rented properties is insufficient, as alarms failed to activate in a contained bedroom fire, posing a risk to life.
 Crucial items were also prematurely removed from the fire scene, hindering investigation into the cause.

 Wessam al Jundi